BUFFINGTON: COVID is taking lives while we argue

 The greater good is to do everything possible to limit the spread of a virus, including limiting contact with others and wearing a mask when around people.

-Maybe it's time we Americans become a little less selfish and a little more thoughtful.
+Maybe it's time we American become a little less selfish and a little more thoughtful.

 •••